Pre-Surgery and Post Gastric Sleeve Surgery Nutrition: How Will Bariatric Procedures Affect Your Diet?

 - People who are obese have likely gotten to the point that their stomach has the capacity – and the emotional drivers – to consume far more calories than they could ever hope to burn off – no matter how much they exercised.

-- It’s part genetic, and sometimes related to medication side effects or an inability to exercise.
+- It’s part genetics and sometimes related to medication side effects or an inability to exercise.

 - But research does show that obesity primarily relates to dietary intake; and that living a healthier lifestyle can go a long way to reducing excess body fat.